OpenEvalProject/evals/manuscripts/elife-01584/v1/manuscript.md

 The N-terminal loop of Im7 forms extensive van der Waals contacts with a cluster of hydrophobic residues at the tip of the hydrophobic patch P1 of Spy in our tentative model.
 The most prominent residue is Im7 Y10, which is buried into a hydrophobic pocket surrounded by L32, L34, I42, M46, I103, Y104, L107, and F115 of Spy (Figure 4—figure supplement 2D).
 Satisfyingly, these residues include those that make up the P1 patch shown in Figure 1 and some of the hydrophobic residues at the tip of P1 (Quan et al., 2011).
 The distance between Im7 Y10 and Spy Y104 is 4.5 Å in this model, consistent with the close distance constraint that was defined by the zero-length crosslinking via PICUP.
 Similarly, Im7 Glu12 and Spy Lys39 form a direct salt bridge, consistent with their interaction via the zero-length crosslinker EDC.
 This model also helps explain the effects of at least some of our beneficial Spy mutations.
 Polar-to-apolar Spy mutations (Q49L, H96L, Q100L) may enhance the hydrophobic interaction that Spy has with Im7 through the interaction with Y10, F15, and I44 of Im7 by expanding and partially fusing the hydrophobic patches P1 and P2 on Spy (Figures 1 and 4).

-## Super-Spy variants release client proteins more slowly in vitro
+### Super-Spy variants release client proteins more slowly in vitro

 To further understand why these super-Spy variants enhance the expression and presumably the in vivo stability of Im7 L53A I54A, we measured their interaction affinities and kinetics with Im7 L53A I54A using bio-layer interferometry (BLI).
 Biotinylated Im7 L53A I54A was immobilized on the streptavidin coated sensor tip.
 Binding of Spy to Im7 alters the thickness of the molecular layer on the tip surface, which triggers a change in the spectrum signal (Abdiche et al., 2008).
 Thus, we can monitor the binding in real time to measure the association and dissociation rates of the two proteins.
 In order to get accurate kon and koff rates we found it is vital to use a substrate that is soluble and not bound to the tip as an aggregate.
 Unfortunately, most chaperone substrates such as aldolase rapidly aggregate when placed under conditions where they are chaperone substrates (i.e., at least partially unfolded) making it very difficult to accurately determine kon and koff rates.
 Im7 L53A I54A has the very fortunate properties of being not only a clear in vivo substrate of Spy (indeed Spy was discovered by the ability it has to enhance the yield of folded Im7 L53A I54A) but also soluble in solution.
 This nicely behaved, soluble chaperone substrate bound to the tips in a reproducible manner and allowed us to determine the kon and koff rates for the chaperone.
 All of the Spy variants we tested showed smaller values for both kon and koff compared to wild-type Spy (Table 2), suggesting that they both bind and release clients more slowly.
 Overall, the decreases in the koff rates are more dramatic than the decreases in the kon rates (for instance, Q100L shows a ∼three-fold decrease in kon and a ∼16-fold decrease in koff).
 As a result, all selected Spy variants except F115I show a significantly increased apparent affinity for Im7 L53A I54A, up to 5.8 -fold.
 Note that Q100L, the mutation present in 74% of the variants that answered our selection, has the largest effect on both kon and koff of any of the variants tested.
 It is thus a good possibility that the increase in the ability of at least some of our Spy variants to stabilize Im7 in vivo is at least in part due to their increased affinity for Im7.

-## Super-Spy variants are thermodynamically less stable and likely more flexible than wild-type Spy
+### Super-Spy variants are thermodynamically less stable and likely more flexible than wild-type Spy

 Spy is a very thin molecule, almost entirely lacking a hydrophobic core.
 This unusually thin nature of Spy is presumably under genetic selection and of functional significance.
 It also may allow for conformational changes during Spy’s chaperone cycle.
 Consistent with this hypothesis, major changes in the fluorescence of environmentally sensitive probes attached to various locations in Spy were observed to occur upon client protein binding (Quan et al., 2011).
 One possibility is that our mutations act to alter the flexibility and stability of Spy and, in so doing, alter its chaperone activity.

 To investigate if the mutations in Spy resulted in changes in the protein’s stability, we performed thermal denaturation experiments to measure the free energy of unfolding.
-Five of the seven super-Spy variants were significantly less thermodynamically stable than the wild-type protein (
+Five of the seven super-Spy variants were significantly less thermodynamically stable than the wild-type protein (Table 2), with mutant L32P being the most destabilized (ΔΔGNU = −3.25 kcal mol−1).
+The Q25R and Q49L variants had stabilities that were indistinguishable from wild type.
+When we plotted thermodynamic stability vs in vivo chaperone activity, we found a significant (R2 = 0.46) negative correlation (Figure 5A).
+Thus the less thermodynamically stable the Spy protein is, the better it tends to function as a chaperone in vivo.
+There is also a significant correlation (R2 = 0.51) between the thermodynamic stability of these Spy variants and their KD of binding Im7 L53A I54A, with the least stable variants showing the tightest binding (Figure 5B).
+One possibility is that decreased stability results in increased flexibility, which may then result in improved chaperone activity by allowing for more adaptive and tighter binding to client proteins.

 ![Figure 5.](https://cdn.elifesciences.org/articles/01584/elife-01584-fig5-v1.jpg)

 **Figure 5.:** (A) The in vivo chaperone activity of Spy variants is expressed as the normalized relative MIC of the strains expressing the variants plus the Bla-Im7 L53A I54A biosensor (SQ2068, LW53-59).
-(B) The binding activity of Spy variants towards Im7 L53A I54A is expressed as their dissociation constant (KD) to the client; smaller values indicate tighter binding.DOI: http://dx.doi.org/10.7554/eLife.01584.017
+(B) The binding activity of Spy variants towards Im7 L53A I54A is expressed as their dissociation constant (KD) to the client; smaller values indicate tighter binding.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/01584/elife-01584-fig5-figsupp1-v1.jpg)

 **Figure 5—figure supplement 1.:** The flexibility of Spy variants is interpreted as the percentage of protected protons in the deuterium exchange analysis measured at 25°C and is inversely correlated with the stability of these Spy variants in the absence of client.
-This correlation is abolished when Spy variants were bound to the client peptide Im7 7-45.DOI: http://dx.doi.org/10.7554/eLife.01584.018
+This correlation is abolished when Spy variants were bound to the client peptide Im7 7-45.

 ![Figure 5—figure supplement 2.](https://cdn.elifesciences.org/articles/01584/elife-01584-fig5-figsupp2-v1.jpg)

 **Figure 5—figure supplement 2.:** (A) Typical aggregation curves of reduced unfolded α–LA in the absence or presence of wild type Spy added at four different Spy: α–LA ratios.
 (B) 22 Spy concentrations were used in the range of 0–2 Spy: α–LA ratios to produce a series of aggregation curves, from no inhibition to complete inhibition of aggregation.
 These concentrations were prepared from serial dilution of three starting concentrations.
 Light scattering endpoints at 300, 400, 500, and 600 s were obtained from the aggregation curves and plotted against Spy: α–LA ratios to make four standard curves.
-Shown in panel (B) is the standard curve generated at 400 S, which can be fit with an exponential equation: y = 0.004 + 0.108* exp(−8.46 × x).DOI: http://dx.doi.org/10.7554/eLife.01584.019
+Shown in panel (B) is the standard curve generated at 400 S, which can be fit with an exponential equation: y = 0.004 + 0.108* exp(−8.46 × x).

 ![Figure 5—figure supplement 3.](https://cdn.elifesciences.org/articles/01584/elife-01584-fig5-figsupp3-v1.jpg)

 **Figure 5—figure supplement 3.:** Six Spy concentrations were used in the range of 0–1 Spy: aldolase ratios to produce a series of aggregation curves from no inhibition to nearly complete inhibition of aggregation.
 All the ratios were repeated at least three times except for 0.1:1 and 1:1 which were done only twice and once respectively.
 A 0.3:1 ratio was chosen to evaluate the relative chaperone activity of the Spy mutants to the wild type since this ratio is locating in the middle range of the standard curve.
 The relative activity of the mutants was obtained by determining the average slope of the aggregation curves obtained for the mutants and interpolating this number back into the standard curve to calculate the ratio of wt Spy: aldolase that would give with an activity comparable to the mutant.
 All the mutants are significantly better than the wild type in preventing the aggregation of Aldolase denatured by guanidine.
 The calculation is diagramed in the figure for the F115I mutant.
 Each of the mutants were assayed at least three times.
 The most active mutant Q25R completely suppressed aggregation at a ratio of 0.3:1 putting it outside of the range of the standard curve, so for this mutant the assay was repeated at a ratio of 0.1:1.
-The fitted standard curve equation is y = 29.0861x2 − 65.0189x + 37.9414 and the R2 = 0.9967.DOI: http://dx.doi.org/10.7554/eLife.01584.020
+The fitted standard curve equation is y = 29.0861x2 − 65.0189x + 37.9414 and the R2 = 0.9967.

 ![Figure 5—figure supplement 4.](https://cdn.elifesciences.org/articles/01584/elife-01584-fig5-figsupp4-v1.jpg)

 **Figure 5—figure supplement 4.:** The change in absorption at 340 nm of the aldolase substrate β-NADH upon hydrolysis by aldolase was used to determine aldolase activity.
 We measured the ability of Spy to refold aldolase by measuring how much aldolase activity was recovered from a denatured aldolase preparation following 5 min refolding in the presence and absence of Spy.
 Various concentrations of wild type Spy were first used in order to establish a standard curve.
 The standard curve was established by fitting all the relative refolding yields of nine different WT Spy ratios ranging from 0:1 to 1.75:1.
 The curve was fit using the following formula: y = 1.27711(x + 0.02196)0.18859, R² = 0.998.
 A Spy: aldolase ration of 0.25:1 was found to be located in the middle region of the standard curve so this amount of the Spy variants was used in order to establish if the variants were superior or inferior to wild type Spy.
 All were superior, although Q25R only marginally so.
 In order to establish activities of the Spy variants their influence on the refolding yields were related to the activity shown with wild type Spy.
-In the example shown 0.25:1 Spy H96L:aldolase performed as well as 0.474:1 Spy WT:aldolase, so Spy H96L is calculated to be 1.9-fold more active than is Spy WT.DOI: http://dx.doi.org/10.7554/eLife.01584.021
+In the example shown 0.25:1 Spy H96L:aldolase performed as well as 0.474:1 Spy WT:aldolase, so Spy H96L is calculated to be 1.9-fold more active than is Spy WT.

 As another measure of apparent flexibility, we performed deuterium exchange analysis on these Spy variants in the presence and absence of client.
 Without the Im7 7-45 peptide, the apparent flexibility of Spy variants as measured by the percentage of protected protons inversely correlates with their thermodynamic stability measured at the same temperature (25°C) (Figure 5—figure supplement 1).
 Note that several of the super-Spy chaperones including L32P, F115L, and F115I show either zero or a very small number of protected protons (0, 0, and 5, respectively), implying a very high degree of disorder in the absence of client proteins.
 On the other hand, all of our Spy variants show almost the same level of protection when the Im7 7-45 peptide is added, suggesting either that they achieve a similar level of order upon interaction with the client, or that the vast majority of Spy is directly protected via contact with Im7.
 These results further imply that binding to the client may induce the folding of the very unstable Spy variants such as L32P.